davesweb/dashboard/docs/crud.md

 The `trashed` method of a Crud class defines what the overview of soft deleted models looks like.
 It is not required to implement this method in your own crud classes.
 If your crud class has a trashed route and this method isn't implemented it uses the configuration from the `index` method instead.

+This method works in the same way as the `index` method.

+### Trashed

+The `trashed` method of a Crud class defines what the overview of soft deleted models looks like.
+It is not required to implement this method in your own crud classes.
+If your crud class has a trashed route and this method isn't implemented it uses the configuration from the `index` method instead.